sara-nl/htdpdocs/source/Pages/storage/data_storage.rst

 Scratch
 =======

-Each of the HT-platform worker nodes has a large scratch area on local SSD.
+Each of Spider worker nodes has a large scratch area on local SSD.
 These scratch directories enable particularly efficient data I/O for large data processing pipelines that can be split up into many parallel independent jobs.